 Bat Speed: It is the speed of the bat at the time of impact with the ball, measured in km/hr.
 Bat speed is one of the metrics used to determine the power of your shot.
 Understanding your bat speeds can help you immensely in timing the ball better and generating better power in your strokes.

-Bat Twist: It is the degree of rotation of the bat that is observed at the time of the impact of the ball with the bat.
+Bat Twist: It is the degree of rotation of the bat in hand at the time of impact with the ball.
 It helps you to determine the deviation between the intended and the actual direction of the shot.
 You might experience a higher bat twist when your bat grip is not firm while playing the shot.

-Impact Location: It is the location of the where the ball makes contact with the bat, measured in % from the sweet spot location.
-The closer the shot to the sweet spot, the higher the impact score.
+Impact Location: It measures the quality of the shot by determining the ball impact location on the bat blade, measured in %.
+The closer the impact of the ball to the sweet spot region of the bat, the higher is the impact score.
 It helps you to measure the effectiveness (timing) of the shot played.
 Some of the best players in the world cricket, like Sachin Tendulkar, always focused on perfecting the timing on the ball.

-Bat Power: It is a metric derived from the all other metrics (bat speed, twist, and impact).
-It is measured in the unit of SPEKs, that helps to measure the overall power of the shot.
-It is a measure that will allow you to compare and contrast your scores on power hitting with your friends and favorite cricket stars.
+Bat Power: It is a metric derived from the other metrics (bat speed, twist, and impact).
+It is measured in the unit of SPEKs, and helps to measure the overall power on the shot.
+It allows you to compare and contrast your scores on power hitting with your friends and your cricket superstars.